 With the rise of far right, nationalist governments over the past few years, the world has seen more measures to systematically target voices of dissent and political opposition—resulting in the rapid shrinking of space for civil society organizations, including human rights groups, activists, and academics.
 And these efforts to restrict civil space may have just received a boost from the global pandemic we’re now facing.

 By far, COVID-19 is the widest spread global pandemic of our lifetime, and its cost in human life, livelihoods, and community structures is devastating.
-Governments and authorities on both local and national levels have started using extreme emergency measures to contain the spread of the virus.
+Governments and authorities on both local and national levels have been using extreme emergency measures to contain the spread of the virus.

 While public health should be a priority for everyone, these extreme measures are sounding alarm bells.
 Governments and corporations have historically used crises as opportunities to introduce new policies that would otherwise be impossible to pass, normalizing them in a new status quo—what author Naomi Klein calls the "shock doctrine."
 COVID-19 may be one of these moments.